A History in Five Pages

 The first photo above shows the site of the London Terminal Coach Station as it was in 1953 behind bomb damaged Richborne Terrace.
 The coach station was originally opened in 1929 replacing a private garden known as 'The Shrubbery'.
 The offices etc. on the Clapham Road were destroyed by bombing during World War 2 and were replaced by Keith & Boyle's Vauxhall car dealership (which can clearly be seen in the photo) and then a car hire facility.
 The long thin garage area eventually became Usborne Mews.
 The second photo (above right) shows the coach station around 1931.

-Another interesting feature in this photo are the 'prefabs' built hurriedly after the war to replace the long stretch of Richborne Terrace that was destroyed by a large bomb.
+Another interesting feature in this photo are the 'prefabs' (small pre-fabricated houses) built hurriedly after the war to replace the long stretch of Richborne Terrace that was destroyed by a large bomb.
 The prefabs were in due course replaced by the maisonettes at Nos.
 34-60 Richborne Terrace.
+The photo opposite is of some other, fairly typical post war prefabs before they were eventually demolished.

 And the blitz inspired some amazing public art in Vauxhall.